elixir-cldr/cldr/README.md

 Tests are run on Elixir 1.3.2 and on master (currently 1.4.0-dev).

-**Note that on 1.3.2 it is possible that `ExUnit` will timeout loading the tests.**  There is a fixed limit of 60 seconds load tests which, for 511 locales, may not be enough.
-This timeout is configurable on Elixir 1.4.0-dev.
+**Note that on 1.3 it is possible that `ExUnit` will timeout loading the tests.**  There is a fixed limit of 60 seconds to load tests which, for 514 locales, may not be enough.
+This timeout is configurable on Elixir 1.4.
 You can configure it in `config.exs` (or `test.exs`) as follows:

     config :ex_unit,
       case_load_timeout: 120_000